uc-cdis/gen3.org/gen3/docs/gen3-resources/operator-guide/iac-terragrunt.md

 ### Prepare the deployment

 To run terragrunt you'll need to start by creating a terragrunt repo, or utilizing one you already have.
-We recommend using the terraform 1.0 [**commons module**](https://github.com/uc-cdis/gen3-terraform/tree/master/tf_files/aws/commons) module within your terragrunt repo.
+We recommend using the terraform 1.0 [**commons module**][terraform commons module] module within your terragrunt repo.
 This will provision all the necessary config for a production gen3 instance.
-If you just want to create a more basic development cluster you can use [**this module**](https://github.com/uc-cdis/gen3-terraform/tree/master/tf_files/aws/generic_commons) instead.
+If you just want to create a more basic development cluster you can use [**this module**][terraform generic commons] instead.

 If you decided to take the terragrunt approach then it's likely you have multiple instances of gen3 you plan on managing, otherwise we do not recommend using terragrunt as it will be overkill.
 With that in mind, the next step is to logically break down how you want your directory structure to look.
 We deploy commons within different AWS account, and can have multiple commons per account, depending on need, so our directory structure looks as follows